 Using a mortar and pestle to grind spices

 A mortar and pestle can be used as a spice grinder, though some people feel that it works better with roundish spices, such as allspice or cumin seeds, than with flat items such as caraway seed or cinnamon stick pieces.
 Some people say, though, that they can spend 5 minutes fiddling with spices in a mortar and pestle, and still won’t have as good results as they get in 2 seconds with an actual spice grinder.

 When all is said and done, one of the best options for a spice grinder appears to still be a manual grinder, where you put the spices in the top, turn the mechanism in some manner, and the ground spice falls out the bottom or the side.
 Many let you adjust the fineness or coarseness.
 These work as fast as electric ones.
 To clean, put a few pinches of rice through.

 If, however, you are having to grind a large quantity of spice at once (say, for home canning or Christmas bulk baking), or encounter soreness of wrists or hands when doing it manually, then an electric grinder will certainly seem more appealing.

-Some food processors have spice grinder attachments, but it can seem like a lot of work to haul out for just 1/4 teaspoon of something.
+Some food processors have spice grinder attachments, but it can seem like a lot of work to haul out a food processor for just ¼ teaspoon of something.

 If the lid or inside of your coffee grinder is see-through plastic, rougher spices such as cinnamon pieces and cloves can scratch it so that you can no longer see through the plastic.
 Clove oil and allspice oil can reputedly cloud some plastics.
-Many people don’t mind, though: a cloudy lid doesn’t affect performance one bit, and they don’t have the grinder on display, anyway.
+Many people don’t mind, though: a cloudy lid doesn’t affect performance, and they say they don’t have the grinder on display, anyway.

 To clean out a coffee grinder after you’ve ground spices in it, use a small brush, or whiz a few pinches of rice in it.